Counting quadrant walks via Tutte's invariant method: An analytic invariant method

 \begin{Definition} A function $I(y)$ is a \emph{weak invariant} of a quadrant model $\cS$ if: \begin{itemize} \item it is meromorphic in the domain $\mathcal G_\mathcal L$, and admits finite limit values on the curve $\mathcal L$, \item for any $y\in\mathcal L$, we have $I(y)=I(\overline{y})$, \end{itemize} where now the bar denotes the complex conjugate. \end{Definition}

 The second condition also reads $I(Y_0)=I(Y_1)$ for $x\in[x_1,x_2]$, because two conjugate points $y$ and $\overline{y}$ of the curve $\mathcal L$ are the (complex conjugate) roots of $K(x,y)=0$, for some $x\in[x_1,x_2]$.
 This condition is thus indeed a weak form of the invariant condition of Lemma~\ref{lem:xy-inv}.
-Hence, if the model admits a rational invariant $I(y)$ in the sense of Lemma~\ref{lem:xy-inv}, having no pole on $\cL$, then $I$ is also a weak invariant.
+Hence, if the model admits a rational invariant $I(y)$ in the sense of Lemma~\ref{lem:xy-inv}, having no pole on $\cL$, then $I(y)$ is also a weak invariant.
 However, the above definition is less demanding, and it turns out that every non-singular quadrant model admits a (non-trivial) weak invariant, which we now describe.

 This invariant, traditionally denoted $w(y)$ in the analytic approach to quadrant problems~\cite{FIM-99,Ra-12}, is in addition injective in $\mathcal G_\mathcal L$.
 In analytic terms, this third condition makes it a \emm conformal gluing function, for the domain $\mathcal G_\mathcal L$.
-Explicit expressions of conformal gluing functions are known in a number of cases (when the domain is an ellipse, a polygon, etc.).
+Explicit expressions for conformal gluing functions are known in a number of cases (when the domain is an ellipse, a polygon, etc.).
 In our case the bounding curve $\mathcal L$ is a quartic curve, and $w$ can be expressed in terms of Weierstrass' elliptic functions~(see~\cite[Sec.~5.5.2.1]{FIM-99} or~\cite[Thm.~6]{Ra-12}; note that in our paper we exchange the roles played by $x$ and $y$ in these two references): \beq w(y;t)\equiv w(y)=\wp_{1,3}\Big(-\frac{\omega_1+\omega_2}{2}+\wp_{1,2}^{-1}(f(y))\Big), \eeq where the various ingredients of this expression are as follows.
-First, $f(y)$ is a simple rational function of $y$ whose coefficients are algebraic functions of $t$: \beq f(y) = \left\{ \right. \eeq where the $y_\ell$'s are the branch points of the functions $X_{0,1}$ and $\widetilde d(y)$ is the counterpart for the variable $y$ of the discriminant $d(x)$ (so that $\widetilde d(y_4)=0$).
+First, $f(y)$ is a simple rational function of $y$ whose coefficients are algebraic functions of $t$: \beq f(y) = \left\{ \right. \eeq where the $y_\ell$'s are the branch points of the functions $X_{0,1}$, and $\widetilde d(y)= \widetilde b(y)^2 -4 \widetilde a(y) \widetilde c(y)$ as before.